steven-j/test-repo2/starwars.md

 Test of rendering an R script
 ================
-By Steven
+Steven
-07 November, 2018
+07 November 2018

 Here I'm testing out how to put special \#' comments into an ordinary old R script, so that RStudio can turn it into nicely formatted markdown for me.
 This bit should come out as text.
-Whereas with a normal \# comment, what comes looks like part of the code.
+Whereas with a normal \# comment, what comes next looks like part of the code.

 ``` r
 # Load packages